My Back Story - My Fight Against Back Pain

 But I needed to accept that.

-I’ve seen and experienced just how vital having a positive attitude is and how far it can take you.
+And I’ve realised just how vital having a positive attitude is and how far it can take you.

-I’ve learnt how important it is for those of us with chronic lower back pain to stay active.
+The first thing I learnt was how important it is for those of us with chronic back pain to stay active, and doing so has kept my pain at an absolute minimum and made my working days much more comfortable.

-And this has been a big relief both mentally and financially.
+And this has been a big relief for me, both mentally and financially.

 For instance, I’ve found that regular stretching helps me to feel loose and relaxed throughout the day which has greatly improved my working experience.

-I’ve also incorporated thirty minutes of core-strengthening exercises into my daily routine which help to support my lower spine and are now as natural to me as brushing my teeth.
+I’ve also incorporated thirty minutes of stretches and core-strengthening exercises into my daily routine, which helps keep my spine strong and supported and which are now as natural to me as brushing my teeth.

 And looking after my diet and being more sensible with alcohol has helped to keep me feeling better in both my body and my mind.